graysky2/kodi-standalone-service/README.md

 Note that the kodi user's home directory is `/var/lib/kodi/` in this example, NOT `/home/kodi/` like a regular user.

+### Dependencies
+Note that I list some dependencies below that the Arch package already has listed as dependencies.
+This is to help users of other distros whose kodi packages may not have these listed.
+If you're installing this from the AUR package listed above, just pay attention to pacman's post-install message which calls out the Arch-specific `optdepends` needed for the various service files to work.

+* kodi (>=19.1 on Arch Linux, lower versions may work with other distros)
+* cage, libinput, and xorg-xwayland (for running wayland)
+* libinput (for running gbm)
+* xorg-server and xorg-xinit (for running x11)

 #### Notes for users of non-Arch Linux distros
 1. Users of Ubuntu ≥20.0 will need to copy the contents of [sysusers.conf](https://github.com/graysky2/kodi-standalone-service/blob/master/x86/init/sysusers.conf) to `/etc/sysusers.d/kodi.conf` and uncomment the line adding kodi user to the `render` group.